Seán Dolans GAC

 Seán Dolan's GAC (CLG Seán Ó Dubhláin) is a Gaelic Athletic Association club based in Derry, County Londonderry, Northern Ireland.
-The club is a member of the Derry GAA and currently cater for Gaelic football and Ladies' Gaelic football.
+The club is a member of the Derry GAA and fields both Gaelic football and Ladies' Gaelic football teams.

 Underage teams up to Under-12's play in North Derry league and championships, from Under-14 upwards teams compete in All-Derry competitions.